cms636/cms636.github.io/_posts/2017-11-14-everyday-objects-project-update.md

 ## Second Sketch

-In the second sketch, we narrowed our idea down to table
+In the second sketch, we narrowed our idea down to table decoration and decided to develop the project into a game which we believe can better arouse interests of the children.

 **AR application**